popochess/PPImageScrollingTableViewCell/README.md

 PPImageScrollingTableViewCell
 =============================
-PPImageScrollingTableViewCell is UITableViewCell subclass that make images can scroll
+`PPImageScrollingTableViewCell` is a `UITableViewCell` subclass that make images can scroll

 horizontally in TableView